Adrenalin Campers Rush camper trailer review

 The sharp looking black mags roll on new Pirelli all terrain tyres, and sport six-stud Toyota pattern hubs.

 The tent is made from Indian canvas of a symmetrical design, meaning you get two 2.2x4.4m awnings, one off each side.
 The standard camper comes with one set of full walls which can be used on either side.
-These walls include midge-proof screens, a Velcro-in heavy duty floor, and a PVC draft skirt.
+These walls include midge-proof screens, a hook and loop fastener for the heavy duty floor, and a PVC draft skirt.
 A front window cover can fold out over the full drawbar and there is an awning over the full height rear window.
 The tropical roof is optional.

 The tent has a high roof, supported by stainless bows, providing excellent water drainage and minimising heat.
 It takes about three minutes to set this tent up without the awning.

 The camper is opened and closed by a somewhat noisy winch on a drawbar-mounted post.
 The awning can remain attached when packed up, something we'd recommend because the height of the roof means it can be awkward to attach.

 Internally, there's a queen-sized bed with 100mm high density foam mattress, carpeted floor and hard wired LED interior light.
 The underbed storage is accessed by lifting the bed, and when closed there's plenty of clearance to store items on top of the bed.